c2FmZQ/c2FmZQ/README.md

 - **privkey.pem** contains the TLS private key in PEM format.
 - **fullchain.pem** contains the TLS certificates in PEM format.

-Or, build a binary for arm and run the server on a NAS, raspberry pi, etc.
+Or, build a binary for another platform, e.g. arm, and run the server on a NAS, raspberry pi, etc.

 ```
 $ cd c2FmZQ/c2FmZQ-server